Luis Miguel: Personal life

 His father was a Spanish singer, songwriter and guitarist, Luis Gallego Sánchez, known as "Luisito Rey", and his mother was an Italian actress, Marcella Basteri.
 His father was from Cádiz, a city in southwestern Spain, and his mother was from the Province of Massa-Carrara, Italy.
 He was named Luis Miguel in honor of Spanish bullfighter Luis Miguel Dominguín.
-Luis Miguel has two younger brothers.
+Luis Miguel has two younger brothers, Alejandro and Sergio.
+Due to his father's profession, the family moved to Mexico and later returned to their residence in Madrid.
+He grew up in the Spanish capital, where he attended primary school until the fifth grade.
+However, due to his involvement in the arts, he continued his education with private tutors.

 His birth date is on 18 April, but he celebrates his birthday on 19 April as that was the day his father registered him at Puerto Rico's Civil Registry.
 Due to his early fame, Luis Miguel had a complicated childhood.
 He had a difficult relationship with his father, who was also his manager.
 His father was very strict and demanding during incessant rehearsals, although his father's strict discipline has also been credited with playing a large role in his success.
 In 1986, Luis Miguel's mother disappeared mysteriously and her whereabouts are still unknown.
 In the late 1980s, Luis Miguel fired his father due to financial problems caused by poor representation.
 After their estrangement, his father, who was a heavy drinker, fell into depression and died on 9 December 1992 in Barcelona, Spain.

 Luis Miguel is recognized for his taste for haute cuisine and for being a self-taught sommelier.
 Luis Miguel released his own vintage of wine, "Único.
 Luis Miguel", a Cabernet Sauvignon.
 A native Spanish speaker, he also speaks English, Italian and Portuguese.
-Luis Miguel is the father of three children: one born in June 1989, from his relationship with Stephanie Salas; and two born in January 2007 and December 2008, both from his relationship with actress Aracely Arámbula.
+Luis Miguel is the father of three children: a daughter born in June 1989, from his relationship with Stephanie Salas; and two sons born in January 2007 and December 2008, both from his relationship with actress Aracely Arámbula.
 His numerous relationships are widely covered by the Latin media.

 Regarding his religious faith, he stated: "I am Catholic because I was born in a Catholic family.
 I believe in God, I visit church whenever I rarely have the chance due to my work commitments."
 He has refrained from speaking about politics, stating that an artist should be "apolitical and dedicate themselves to songs".
 In April 2010, he was briefly hospitalized at the Cedars-Sinai Medical Center in Los Angeles.
 The cause of the hospitalization was not disclosed.
 On 2 May 2017, Luis Miguel surrendered himself to the U.S. Marshals following a case with his former manager William Brockhaus; Luis Miguel had been ordered to pay Brockhaus over one million dollars in July 2016.
 He signed a promissory note and was released shortly after arrest.